King Charles wins hearts in Germany with ‘very well-received’ visit

 Observers in London said that the visit has helped in renewing diplomatic ties between the two countries.

-“I think as coronavirus has faded, we’ve been reminded of the value of face-to-face meetings,” Bronwen Maddox, chief executive of the Chatham House think tank in London was quoted as saying.
+“I think as coronavirus has faded, we’ve been reminded of the value of face-to-face meetings,” Bronwen Maddox, chief executive of the Chatham House think tank, was quoted as saying.

 “And it just does add something to relationships, particularly between heads of state, who are very insulated,” she said.